 - If your application meets the eligibility requirements, you will be invited to present your idea to the panel.
-If you are overseas, the interview will be conducted via video conference.
+This can be conducted via video conference.

 - If the panel approves endorsement, you will be required to demonstrate you meet the financial requirements for the visa application.
 You will be required to hold funds of £945 for a consecutive 90 day period before you apply, or if you’ve been in the UK for less than a year and are applying to switch to this visa.

 - The University will issue an endorsement letter to successful candidates.
 The endorsement letter is valid for 3 months in which time you must apply for the Start-up visa.
 A copy of this letter is also sent to the Home Office.

 - To apply for the visa, you will need to send the completed Start-up visa application form, the University-issued endorsement letter and the original financial evidence to the Home Office along with the application fee.
 An adviser from the Student Advice Centre will be able to help with your application.

 - Once you have received the outcome of your application, notify the Start-up visa programme manager.
-You will be required to bring in your visa for copying onto your record.
+You will be required to provide a copy of your visa for our records.